PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSV/EggCombined.md

 Maximum amount of sandwiches to make: The maximum amount of sandwiches the program should make.

 Boxes to Hatch: Select number of boxes to hatch.
-The optimum ratio is about 2:3 for Egg Power 1 and 1:2 for Egg Power 2.
+The optimal ratio of sandwich to box is about 2:3 for Egg Power 1 and 1:2 for Egg Power 2.

 Step Count: The number of steps needed to hatch the eggs.
 Look up the value on Serebii.